US Symbols and Famous Places that are quite Fascinating

 One side of the bell has a biblical quote: “Proclaim LIBERTY throughout all the land unto all the inhabitants thereof.”

-The most notable feature of the bell, though, is a crack in the metal that runs up from the bell’s lip.
 Although there is no proof, many people believe that the Liberty Bell was rung to mark the reading of the Declaration of Independence on July 8, 1776.

 In the 1830s, abolitionists adopted the bell as a symbol of their struggle to abolish slavery; they popularized the name the Liberty Bell.
 Between 1885 and 1915, the bell traveled around the country for exhibitions and patriotic events.

-The bell currently resides in the Liberty Bell Center in Philadelphia’s Independence Mall.
-The bell’s crack is the source of many stories that have reached nearly mythic proportion; the crack’s appearance may have added to the bell’s symbolic power.
+The bell’s crack is the source of many stories that have reached nearly mythic proportions; the crack’s appearance may have added to the bell’s symbolic power.

 The National Anthem of the United State